Topics Report on "BioJapan 2021" and its participation Biopharmaceutical Committee Seminar

 Next, Mr. Junichi Mineno, Director, Senior Managing Executive Officer and COO of Takara Bio, and Mr. Noriyuki Komuro, Executive Officer and General Manager of the Life Science Division of AGC's Chemicals Company, made presentations from the perspective of CMO/CDMO.
 Mr. Mineno gave a presentation titled "Takara Bio's Efforts as a Gene Therapy CDMO," in which he represented a CDMO with a business base in Japan.
 He spoke of the company's aim to develop a one-stop service for the manufacture of gene therapy products in Japan, and also to expand its business under this policy with respect to new modalities.
 Mr. Komuro, who represents a type of CDMO that develops manufacturing sites around the world while acquiring overseas CDMOs, gave a presentation titled "AGC's Efforts for Next-Generation Biopharmaceuticals in Japan, the U.S., and Europe," in which he explained how they are developing a high-level GMP production system from clinical trials to commercialization in the three regions of Japan, the U.S., and Europe, while also using cutting-edge technology to solve manufacturing development issues.
 He also stated that the company's strategy is to meet customer needs by solving manufacturing and development issues with cutting-edge technologies while developing a high-level GMP production system from clinical trials to commercialization in Japan, the United States, and Europe.

 Furthermore, from academia, Dr. Toshihiko Okazaki, Associate Professor of Osaka University Hospital's Future Medical Center, gave a lecture titled "Proposals from Academia CPC.
 He also stressed the importance of a technology transfer system that effectively transfers seeds from academia to companies, and the fact that this system is working well in other countries but not in Japan.
-The importance of a technology transfer system to effectively pass on seeds from academia to companies, and the fact that this system is working well overseas but not in Japan.
+In addition, he emphasized the importance of a technology transfer system that effectively transfers seeds originating in academia to companies and the fact that this system is working well overseas but not in Japan.

 Daiichi Sankyo Biologics HQ